-This article was first published in spring of 2022.
+This article is from the WatchTime Archives and was first published in the spring of 2022.

 Every now and then, I get an email from somebody saying; I want to do what you do, how do I do that?
 I always respond to these emails and messages, and my first question is often: what do you think it is that I do?
 The reply usually talks about wearing cool watches, driving equally cool cars, traveling the world to see new releases and manufacturers.
 In a touch of irony, this is not what I do, this is the result of what I do.
 I write mainly about watches and occasionally about cars.
 But a lot had happened before I saw how a Grand Seiko is made in Japan, went through the company ledgers with Emmanuel Breguet in Paris, or discovered the new Bulgari models in Dubai.